nanovazquez/reactjs-training/exercise-4/README.md

 ### Redux and data management

-Redux suggests the use of two techiques to manipulate data:
+Redux suggests the use of two techniques to manipulate data:

 #### Normalize data